-English elm wood was once highly valued for the manufacuring of water pipes and hollowed trucks — thanks to its resistance to rot in saturated conditions.
+English elm wood was once highly valued for the manufacturing of water pipes and hollowed trucks — thanks to its resistance to rot in saturated conditions.
 This wood has also been used as timber, for pier construction, and jetties as well.

 The leaves of the English elm tree start off as light green but as they mature, they become dark green.
 They sprout beautiful apetalous, purple flowers in the early spring, before the deciduous leaves come out.

-23. The Slippery Elm Tree (Ulmus rubra)
+33. The Slippery Elm Tree (Ulmus Rubra)

 A slippery elm tree is a medium sized, deciduous tree that is native to northern America and largely found in North Dakota, Maine, Quebec, Florida, and Texas.
 It is the kind of tree that flourishes in low fertile slopes and on stream banks.